Skip to Main Content

 By taking this approach, the above task becomes: ‘Read chapters 3 & 4 between 5 and 6pm on Tuesday evening to learn the details of the case studies used by the author.
 Make brief notes in Zotero’.
 That way, you know exactly what needs doing, are more likely to be able to get the job done and know what remains to do if you run out of time.

-Write out some SMART objectives for tomorrow.
+Why not try and and write out some SMART objectives for tomorrow.
 Revisit the 'How to' video for more information.

 How do you know how long something will take you to do?
 This is one of the biggest problems when scheduling time for something on your 'to-do' list.
 It can be dispiriting if you are constantly taking longer to do something than planned.
 The best way to find out how long you need to block out in your diary, is to keep track using a grid or an app: